Office: 301 Griffin-Floyd Hall

 I joined the faculty at the University of Florida in 1997 after doing my doctoral degree at Rutgers.
 My research has been in metaphysics and philosophy of mind, often focusing on the doctrine of physicalism, the claim, roughly, that everything that exists is in some sense ultimately physical in nature.
 I've also worked on such topics as the nature of intrinsic properties, questions about mental causation, functionalist treatments of the mind, and the role of conceptual analysis and/or a priori knowledge in metaphysics generally.
 My interest in epistemology and philosophy of religion has grown over the years and I might inflict my musings on such on the academic community in the future.

 Recent graduate seminars have included courses on metaphysical grounding, the history of analytic philosophy, physicalism, and the problem of consciousness.
 By way of undergraduate teaching, I have frequently taught courses in philosophy of religion, epistemology, metaphysics, and philosophy of mind.
-I have also spent eight (very long) years as Department Chair (2009-2017), an experience that may well qualify me for martyrdom, though no divinity stands ready to recognize such sacrifices.
+Currently I am recovering from eight (very long) years spent as Department Chair (2009-2017), which experience might best be described as a necessary evil.

 If you are curious, you can check out my answers to the PhilPapers Survey here.
 If you are not curious, you can still do it, but it would be pretty silly of you to do so.